apinf/docs/docs/organization/minutes/2017-02-20-Sprint37-Planning-Meeting-Minutes.md

 * 2054 - Title and page title should be the same
 * 2055 - Bookmark API, info text remains displayed in Organization profile
 * 2133 - In catalog, make life-cycle phase icon a link to filtered list
+* 2144 - wireframe for "In catalog, make life-cycle phase icon a link to filtered list"
 * 8 - Add deployment instructions
 * 1957 - Automatic changelog
 * 1933 - Add html ids for following elements in APINF.